ThPadelis/eth-election/README.md

 ## Description

-[EthElection](https://github.com/ThPadelis/eth-election) is a simple contract that keeps the votes in the blockchain.

-EthElection is a free and open-source starter template that helps you get started on Blockchain development.
+[EthElection](https://github.com/ThPadelis/eth-election) is a free and open-source starter template that helps you get started on Blockchain development.
+It contains an Election contract that keeps the votes for the candidates.

 ## Demo